cloud-scalable-webapp/cloud-infra-terraform/README.md

 You can use terraform workspaces, commands are:
 1. terraform workspace new workspace_name - to create a new workspace
 2. terraform workspace select workspace_name - to switch to a workspace
-3. terraform workspace list - to list the current workspaces and which workspace you're currently on
+3. terraform workspace list - to list the current workspaces and to see which workspace you're currently on